'I was shocked': Lawmakers react to Gaetz pick to be Trump's attorney general

 Updated November 13, 2024 at 18:31 PM ET

-Lawmakers on Capitol Hill reacted to the news that President-elect Trump intends to nominate Rep. Matt Gaetz, R-Fl., to be attorney general with a mix of support, disbelief and silence Wednesday.
+Lawmakers on Capitol Hill reacted to the news that President-elect Donald Trump has picked Rep. Matt Gaetz, R-Fla., to be attorney general with a mix of support, disbelief and silence Wednesday.

-Sen. Susan Collins, R-Maine, said she was "shocked" to hear Gaetz was tapped to lead the Department of Justice.
+"I was shocked at the nomination," Sen. Susan Collins, R-Maine, said shortly after learning Gaetz had been tapped to lead the Department of Justice.

 "Obviously the president has the right to nominate whomever he wishes," Collins said.
 "But this is why the Senate's advise and consent process is so important."